frozen-jak/Dual-Phase-Mia/README.md

 ### LLaVA

-Use the 'generate_new.py' to get the conversations which contains the data we need.Then
+Use the 'generate_new.py' to get the conversations which contains the data we need.Then use 'extract_confidence.py' and 'plot_cs_distribution.py' to caculate the metric we want.

+### Qwen2-VL

+Use the